cypress-io/commit-message-install/README.md

     })
 ```

+If there is no valid JSON object in the message, resolves with `undefined`.

 ### getInstallJson

 You can form good Json object to be included in markdown `json` block in the body of